I have lost an animal

 This means Good Samaritans, finders, rescues or other shelters are NOT able to do a stray hold at their home or facility just posting a photo online somewhere.
 MADACC is the contracted pound for all Milwaukee County municipalities and the animal must come here to serve a legal stray hold.
 No one is authorized to give you permission to keep a stray at your home in violation of state statutes, including law enforcement or a MADACC employee.

 This law is in place solely to allow the owner the opportunity to find their lost animal.
 Many people decide to keep strays in the mistaken belief that an owner did not care about the animal when often the owner was looking but did not see a poster or internet posting.
 At MADACC, all finders are given priority to adopt an animal if it is unclaimed after the stray hold expires.
-Be sure to fill out an application at the time you bring the animal in, or immediately following MADACC taking custody of the animal (we will be working with shelters and rescues to secure a path out of MADACC once the stray hold is over and if a rescue puts a hold on before an application is received we will transfer the animal to the rescue for adoption).
+Be sure to fill out an application at the time you bring the animal in, or immediately following MADACC taking custody of the animal (we will be working with shelters and rescues to secure a path out of MADACC once the stray hold is over and if a rescue puts a hold on before an application is received we will transfer the animal to the rescue for adoption.
+We also reserve the right to move forward with another adopter if you do not put in an application at the time you bring the dog in.
+You can still change your mind and not adopt but we will not undo another adoption if you did not submit an application at the time the animal was dropped off).
 You can fill out an online application here.
 If an animal is wearing identification or a microchip is found during scanning, attempts will be made immediately to contact owners.

 If an animal comes into MADACC with medical needs or is too young to be adopted (under 8 weeks) we will not accept finder adoption applications as we may need to transfer the animal to another facility for treatment that is beyond the scope of medical care that we can provide at MADACC.
 Or the animal may need long term treatment where we cannot guarantee a timeframe for adoption.
 In those cases the animal will be made available for adoption by another shelter or rescue.